- What Is Pre-Prosthetic Surgery?

 A More Secure Fit With Pre-Prosthetic Surgery

 If you're considering dentures to replace missing or severely damaged teeth, Drs.
-Sexton, Weiskopf, and Russ at Sexton Oral & Maxillofacial Surgery may recommend pre-prosthetic surgery to enhance the fit, feel, and function of your appliances.
+Sexton and Weiskopf at Sexton Oral & Maxillofacial Surgery may recommend pre-prosthetic surgery to enhance the fit, feel, and function of your appliances.
 We collaborate closely with referring dentists and other specialists to deliver high-quality, customized surgical solutions tailored to your needs.
 Contact our practice in Memphis, TN to schedule a consultation and explore your treatment options.